 Distributed Dictionary Representations (DDR)

 DDR is based on Distributed Representations which has been developed for decades to help computers better understand our natural language and achieve better performance in Natural Language Processing tasks such as machine translation, writing, and so forth.
 Distributed representations means distributed representations of words in a vector space (generally with 1 to 1000 dimensions) – converting a word to a vector, which enables computers to group similar words and therefore, achieve better semantic analysis (Mikolov, Sutskever, Chen, Corrado, & Dean, 2013).
 Emerged from neural networks (Mikolov et al., 2013), DDR bridged psychological dictionaries to distributed representations to measure the “[semantic] similarity between [words of] dictionaries and spans of text ranging from complete documents to individual words” (Garten et al., 2018, p.
 344).
-And Moral Foundation Dictionary (Graham et al., 2009) has been adopted in DDR by several studies (Hoover et al., 2018; Hoover et al., 2020) for examining the moral loads in the 10 moral dimensions of 5 moral foundations respectively.
+In other words, similarity could be measured via DDR and index the text in the dimensions of a psychological dictionary, such as moral dimension of Moral Foundation Dictionary (Graham, Haidt, & Nosek, 2009) emotion tone dimensions of emotion dictionary, and so forth.

-Moral Foundation Dictionary (MFDGraham et al., 2009) has been widely adopted to quantify the moral load under the MFT framework (Matsuo, Sasahara, Taguchi, & Karasawa, 2019).
-MFD contains 324 English words related to one or several moral foundations (for example, “care” corresponds to care moral foundation (virtue only)) and its algorithm is based on word count.
+Moral Foundation Dictionary (MFDGraham et al., 2009) has been widely adopted to quantify the moral load under the MFT framework (Matsuo, Sasahara, Taguchi, & Karasawa, 2019) and has been adopted in DDR by several studies (Hoover et al., 2018; Hoover et al., 2020) for examining the moral loads in the 10 moral dimensions of 5 moral foundations respectively.
+MFD contains 324 English words related to one or several moral foundations (for example, “care” corresponds to care moral foundation (virtue dimension only)) and its algorithm is based on word count.
 For natural language analysis, the word count method faces two major challenges: the variety of context and the dynamics of language, because it is impossible for any dictionary fully covering the diverse context and the ever-changing language (Garten et al., 2018).
 For example, the word count method would not be able to identify the moral load if no exact same word in the dictionary could be found in a text due to language habit or context difference.
 While DDR may overcome these challenges because it measures similarity: Distributed Representations could find similar words of the seed words (dictionary words) in the text, by converting both dictionary words and text words to space vectors, and then examine the moral loads by measuring how similar the text to the dictionary words is.

 Moreover, similarity measurement allows DDR to achieve great performance with small size dictionary.
 Garten et al. (2018) found 4 seed words in each dimension of MFD would enable DDR to achieve better performance than MFD in moral value examination of Tweets text if the seed words were converted to vectors based on Google News corpus.
 This 4-seed-word DDR was also adopted by Hoover et at.
 (2018) to examine the moral load of the same batch of Tweets text.